oscar-franzen/alona/README.md

                                   be separated by a tab character.
 No header is allowed.
 Gene symbols must match gene symbols of the input data matrix.
+  --custom_clustering PATH        An optional file containing a pre-generated
+                                  clustering.
+This option can be used if clustering has already been performed
+                                  externally.
+The file should contain two
+                                  columns, delimited by a tab character,
+                                  without header.
+The first column should
+                                  contain cell identifiers and the second
+                                  column should contain the cluster.
   --embedding [tSNE|UMAP]         Method used for data projection.
 Can be
                                   either tSNE or UMAP.  [default: tSNE] --perplexity INTEGER            The perplexity parameter in the t-SNE